-206 Million Eggs Are Recalled Over Salmonella Fears
+207 Million Eggs Are Recalled Over Salmonella Fears

 "If anyone has the recalled eggs in their home, they should not eat them," the FDA says.

+The recall of more than 206 million eggs prompts a question: What will happen to all those eggs?
+In food recall cases such as this, the FDA says, the point isn't to regather all of them — but instead to protect the public.
 The FDA and Rose Acre Farms are urging consumers either to throw the eggs away or to return them for a refund.
 Consumers and restaurants also should thoroughly clean any surfaces or utensils that might have come into contact with the eggs.

-Rose Acre Farms is based in Seymour, Indiana, and says it is the second-largest egg producer in the U.S.
+Rose Acre Farms is based in Seymour, Ind., and says it is the second-largest egg producer in the U.S.

 The FDA says its investigators worked with state health officials to trace a number of recent salmonella infections to egg dishes — and eventually linked them to the Rose Acre Farms location in North Carolina.
 Testing of samples from that farm revealed the same strain of the bacteria that was recorded in the illnesses.